infiniflow/infinity/docs/getstarted/quickstart.md

 ## Deploy Infinity in client-server mode

-For scenarios where you prefer running Infinity with the server and client as separate processes, see [Deploy infinity server](https://infiniflow.org/docs/dev/deploy_infinity_server).
+If you wish to deploy Infinity with the server and client as separate processes, see the [Deploy infinity server](https://infiniflow.org/docs/dev/deploy_infinity_server) guide.

 ## Build from Source

-If you wish to build Infinity from source for customization or development purposes, see the [Build from Source](https://infiniflow.org/docs/dev/build_from_source) guide.
+If you wish to build Infinity from source, see the [Build from Source](https://infiniflow.org/docs/dev/build_from_source) guide.

 ### Try our Python examples